-TN72 TABS GPS – (Traffic Aircraft Beacon System) this is the FAA technical standard that enables voluntary equipage of ADS-B Out.
-With its low power consumption and compact size the TN72 TABS GPS is the best way for experimental gliders (in the U.S.) to become ADS-B Out equipped.
+TN72 GPS – TABS C199 (Traffic Awareness Beacon System) this configuration uses SIL 1/ SDA 1 in the transponder settings.
+TABS is the FAA technical standard that enables voluntary equipage of ADS-B Out.
+The TN72 using TABS is ideal for ‘voluntary’ equipage in Europe or where ADS-B Out is not mandated.

 - Simple ADS-B Out upgrade for all Trig transponders

 - Suitable for ‘voluntary’ use in both certified and uncertified aircraft (in Europe)

 - SABAS – supports EGNOS, MSAS, GAGAN and WAAS – Satellite Based Augmentation Systems

 - Meets FAA 2020 ADS-B rule for experimental, LSA and homebuilt aircraft / gliders in the U.S.

 - Safer – visible on all ADS-B In systems

 - Enables live tracking of aircraft (with suitable ADS-B In equipment)

 - Triggers traffic information services (TIS-B only available in U.S.)

 - Low cost and light weight